The Last Place on Earth Any Tourist Should Go

 But it’s also a record—and a 40 percent jump over 2019–20, the season before the coronavirus pandemic brought Antarctic travel to a near standstill.
 And although scientists who visit the continent to study its life and demise have a clear place here, many sightseers bring a whiff of “last-chance tourism”—a desire to see a place before it’s gone, even if that means helping hasten its disappearance.
 Perversely, the climate change that imperils Antarctica is making the continent easier to visit; melting sea ice has extended the cruising season.
 Travel companies are scrambling to add capacity.
 Cruise lines have launched several new ships over the past couple of years.
 Silversea’s ultra-luxurious Silver Endeavour is being used for “fast-track” trips—time-crunched travelers can save a few days by flying directly to Antarctica in business class.

 Overtourism isn’t a new story.
-But Antarctica is different from any other place on Earth.
+But Antarctica, designated as a global commons, is different from any other place on Earth.
 It’s less like a too-crowded national park and more like the moon, or the geographical equivalent of an uncontacted people.
 It is singular, and in its relative wildness and silence, it is the last of its kind.
 And because Antarctica is different, we should treat it differently: Let the last relatively untouched landscape stay that way.

 Traveling to Antarctica is a carbon-intensive activity.
 Flights and cruises must cross thousands of miles in extreme conditions, contributing to the climate change that is causing ice loss and threatening whales, seals, and penguins.
 By one estimate, the carbon footprint for a person’s Antarctic cruise can be roughly equivalent to the average European’s output for a year, because cruise ships are heavy polluters and tourists have to fly so far.
 Almost all travel presents this problem on some level.
 But “this kind of tourism involves a larger carbon footprint than other kinds of tourism,” says Yu-Fai Leung, a professor in the College of Natural Resources at North Carolina State University who has done extensive research on Antarctic travel.